Why Repeating the Same Thing in Class Blocks Your Students' Brains

 Avoid repeating the same lesson using only verbal instruction.
 If you just finished lecturing on a concept, pivot the format immediately: map out a visual diagram on the board, offer a contextualized real-world example, or have students explain it to a peer.
 Every shift acts as a brand-new stimulus.

-3. Mystery as an AMPA Activator
+3. Mystery as a Learning Trigger

 Questions to Reflect On for Your Next Lesson